nguyen-van-dong/nguyen-van-dong/README.md

 ### Hi there 👋

 ### I'm Dong Nguyen.
-And I'm a software engineer at Napa Global.
+And I'm a fullstack software engineer.

 👨‍💻 I’m currently working on web development technologies such as PHP, Laravel, JavaScript, MERN Stack, Blockchain with Solidity, etc.<br />
 📚 Every day I'm constantly learning and updating new technology to meet the requirements of work.<br />